 Learn more about using Voice Navigation in the mobile app for iPhone and Android.

 Premium subscribers can use the Review Cues button to walk through each of a route's cues to ensure accuracy and make any changes or corrections.
 This also allows users to add in custom cues and POI during the process.

 Cues are the turn-by-turn directions that provide route navigation within the Ride with GPS mobile app.
 Any route planned in our Route Planner includes a cue sheet for this purpose.

 - Have a route that wasn't built in our Route Planner?
-Or perhaps does not include a cuesheet?
+Or a route that does not include a cuesheet?
 If you want to navigate via the app, simply trace it using the Trace Tool in the Route Planner.

 - Looking for printed directions?
 Open a route and look under More to Print Map and Cue PDF.
 This will let you customize a PDF of your route, which can be handy for leading group rides.

 - Don't want cues?
 You may not need these if you're navigating with a GPS computer, or if you only want to view the route line in the app and not get audio directions.
 Look under Settings and uncheck Generate Cuesheet to avoid creating cues while planning, but use this with caution!

 - View cues in the app by opening the route and swiping up.
 Then tap Cuesheet.
 You can also find this option while navigating a route, just look to the bottom menu bar.